IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/resource-descriptor.md

 ### An Example of a Resource Descriptor

-Below is an example of an TNCO resource descriptor:
+Below is an example of an TNC-O resource descriptor:

 ```
 name: resource::simple_resource::1.0.0